 A few answers to commonly asked questions:

-What is 14k Rose and Yellow Gold Fill?
+What is 14k Rose Gold Fill and 14k Yellow Gold Fill?
 Gold fill is a layer of 10k,12k or 14k gold that is heat and pressure bonded to a brass core.
 The layer is substantial enough that it compromises 5% or 1/20th gold of the piece.
 It is said to have a 30 year wear.
 We use 14k for our gold fill.
+It does not work well with pieces that need to be soldered.
+Soldering it raises the brass to the surface and the solder seem will darken as the air oxidizes the brass.
+For pieces that have a visible solder seem, like our Corona ring, we have changed to gold plated sterling silver.